geoadmin/lib-geopycat/docs/Backup_geocat.md

 run this script, you should have admin rights and be able to connect to the PostgreSQL database of geocat.ch.

 ## Database connection
-You can specify the username and password for connecting to the database in environment variables.
+You can specify the username and password for connecting to the database in environment variables or in CLI parameters (see below).
 If not, the script will prompt for credentials.

 In a `.env` file